 "I'd call it more of a test drive," Grimmjow explained.
 "I'll bring some friends to keep it casual, and you can too.
 I hear there's a carnival down in Karakura, so why don't we meet this weekend, on let's say… Saturday around noon?"

 Ichigo sucked in a breath and wet his lips.
 Was this really happening?
-He just basically threw himself over a ledge and far away from any chance of being with Grimmjow with a stupid assumption based on one of Shinji's lunatic rants, and had somehow landed on a perfect opportunity to not only date him but meet his friends?
+He just basically threw himself over a ledge and far away from any chance of being with Grimmjow with an assumption based on one of Shinji's rants, and had somehow landed on a perfect opportunity to not only date him but meet his friends?
 "I ... um."

 "I'll take that as a yes," Grimmjow pulled out his phone and brought up a list for a new contact.
 "What's your number?
 So I can call you when we get there."

 While Ichigo rattled off the numbers, hoping he'd been giving the right ones, he stared at the man in front of him with narrowed, unsure eyes and his mind quickly filling with a mixture of alarms and chorus-like praise.

 After Grimmjow saved the contact and snapped a quick picture of Ichigo's gaping face to add to it, he slipped the phone back in his pocket and offered a simple wave before heading back toward the lift and taking it up alone.